 This guide addresses how to develop the key parts of a paper: the introduction, the body and the conclusion.
 There is a similar guide for writing argument papers.

-Introduction Strategies (MIT Online Writing and Communication Center; Click here for a full list of their online resources for writers)
+Introduction Strategies (MIT Online Writing and Communication Center; Click here for a full list of their Writing and Communication Center Resources)

 Examples of strategies to use in writing an introduction for a college essay.

 Strategies for Writing a Conclusion (LEO: Literacy Education Online)